 Nate asked Phil about helping with the movie, and the rest is history.
 Read about the Phone Call of Destiny here.

-Executive Producer, mastermind, filmmaker, owner of Spiral Productions LLC, Head Visionary, and distribution revolutionary
+Executive Producer, mastermind, filmmaker, owner of Spiral Productions LLC, and Head Visionary

 Phil has been in showbiz since he started producing neighborhood magic shows in elementary school.
 By middle school, he’d borrowed an 8mm camera and shot his first film, Tom Schwartz Tree Surgeon, with friends Bill Fisher and Jack Rogers.